 The IP STARS research team keeps a close watch on lateral hires, departures and other developments in firms.
-Below is a roundup of some of the recent people moves and firm news in Europe.
+Below is a roundup of some of the recent people moves and firm news in the EMEA region.

 Osborne Clarke strengthened its IP team in December 2020 with the hire of Tim Harris from Bird & Bird.
 Harris specialises in patent disputes in the life sciences sector.

 Natalia Kirichenko is now the head of DLA Piper’s IP and technology practice in Ukraine.
 Kirichenko, who is a legal director in the firm’s Kyiv office, advises on contentious and non-contentious IP work.
 She succeeds Natalia Pakhomovska, an IP/TMT partner who left the firm in November 2020.

 Venner Shipley announced in November 2020 that it merged with Brookes IP, a trade mark and patent attorney firm based in Kent.
 Brookes IP’s practitioners, including partners Clare Turnbull, Jane Martin, Rosemary Eve and Jonathan Hancox, have joined the firm.
 Turnbull and Martin are trade mark attorneys while Eve and Hancox are patent attorneys.

 Åsa Krook joined Waselius & Wist as a partner in its IP department.
 Krook, who was previously with Borenius, was recognised in the 2020 edition of Managing IP’s Top 250 Women in IP publication.
 She specialises in soft IP work.

 Simmons & Simmons welcomed Oscar Lamme as a partner in its IP practice in Amsterdam.
 Lamme, who specialises in patent litigation, joined from De Brauw Blackstone Westbroek.
 He was ranked in the 2019 edition of Managing IP’s Rising Stars publication.